As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Slovakian flag consists of three colors white, blue, and red.
 There is a Coat of Arms symbol which represents the Tatra, Fatra, and Matra mountains and also the Christian faith of Slovakia.
 The Slovakian flag has a close connection to the Czech flag due to the time these two countries formed Czechoslovakia.

 Read further to find out how the current Slovakian flag was formed, what is the meaning and representation of colors and symbols in the flag, why is it similar to other countries’ flags, and how you can differentiate them.
-Also, few interesting facts about the Slovakian flag and detailed history from the creation of the flag until today are included.
+Also, a few interesting facts about the Slovakian flag and detailed history from the creation of the flag until today are included.

 If you are interested in buying the national flag of the Slovak Republic you can find it by clicking here (Amazon link).

 What Does the Slovak Flag Mean and Represent?

 On September 3, 1992, Slovakia’s national flag was formally adopted.
 Ladislav Cisárik and Ladislav Vrtel came up with the design for the flag.